 - Preset the telescope by supplying to the TCS the required [RA, Dec, Epoch, Equinox, Radecsys, Proper motion, Effective wavelength and $(X,Y)^4$ in the focal plane in instrument coordinates] of an object to be acquired.
-The TCS responds by pointing so the specified object falls at the specified (X,Y) on the focal plane. - This pointing method can be used to ensure that a guide star falls on a particular detector pixel. - Offset the telescope by providing a $[\Delta X, \Delta Y]$ to the TCS in instrument coordinates, ensuring that the (X,Y) axes maintain the same position angle on the sky so there is a seamless overlap (to allow accurate dithering and offsetting (see [AD2]).
-Getting the correct overlap will be especially important when observing near the celestial pole. - Offset the telescope by providing an increment in the celestial coordinates of the pointing centre (in RA, Dec or in arcseconds on the sky). - Offset the telescope to a new rotator angle (or position angle) while keeping the other pointing parameters fixed (for calibrating the location of the rotator centre). - Instruct the TCS to drift at a specified non-sidereal rate specified as a $(\Delta RA/s, \Delta Dec/s)$ .
+The TCS responds by pointing so the specified object falls at the specified (X,Y) on the focal plane. - This pointing method can be used to ensure that a guide star falls on a particular detector pixel. - Preset the telescope to an altitude and azimuth suitable for taking a twilight flat-field. - Present the telescope to point to the dome screen and switch on the lamps for taking a dome flat-field. - Offset the telescope by providing a $[\Delta X, \Delta Y]$ to the TCS in instrument coordinates, ensuring that the (X,Y) axes maintain the same position angle on the sky so there is a seamless overlap (to allow accurate dithering and offsetting (see [AD2]).
+Getting the correct overlap will be especially important when observing near the celestial pole. - Offset the telescope by providing an increment in the celestial coordinates of the pointing centre (in RA, Dec or in arcseconds on the sky). - Offset the telescope to a new rotator angle (or position angle) while keeping the other pointing parameters fixed (for calibrating the location of the rotator centre). - Instruct the TCS to drift at a specified non-sidereal rate specified as a ($\Delta RA/s$, $\Delta Dec/s$).
 This is needed for open loop tracking of a non-sidereal object. - Offset the telescope focus by supplying to the TCS a focus offset for the currently selected science filter. - Wait for a LOWFS measurement cycle to complete (which will need to happen after a significant elevation change). - Instruct the TCS to drift the rotator so that trailed exposures can be made for engineering purposes, to verify the location of the rotator centre (TBD likely to be done through a telescope engineering console instead). - Deliberately define a wavefront error vector for engineering purposes (TBD likely to be done through a telescope engineering console instead).